allthingslinux/tux/docs/content/developer/concepts/database/index.md

 title: Database Concepts
 ---

+# Database Concepts

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 ## Overview

 Tux uses a robust, async-first PostgreSQL database layer built with SQLModel and SQLAlchemy.
 The database architecture follows a clean three-layer pattern that separates concerns and enables maintainable, type-safe database operations.